arisp99/CAvaccines/README.md

 ## Usage

-In order to run the main script, please refer to the vignettes folder.
+In order to run the main script, please refer to the included vignettes.
-More specifically, the script that is entitled: `vaccine_disease.Rmd`.
+These can also be found under the Articles tab in the website.

-## Details
+### Details

 #### Motivation